Destinations Greece The Cyclades Santorini

 Imerovigli · 20-min downhill walk

 From the Imerovigli main square, walk down to the abandoned Venetian fortress on the Skaros sea-stack.
-The late-afternoon light on the rock is the secret-best Santorini photograph.
+The late-afternoon route gives a clear view back toward the caldera.
 Walk back up by 7.30.

 FreeTake water